huqedato/RegexAI/README.md

 Regular expressions on steroids, using OpenAI GPT.
+Your API key is stored in your browser local storage.

-See my humble app in action on <a href="https://huqedato.github.io/RegexAI/">https://huqedato.github.io/RegexAI</a>
+See RegexAI in action on <a href="https://huqedato.github.io/RegexAI/">https://huqedato.github.io/RegexAI</a>